-Which is the best London airport for me?
+What's the best London airport for me to use?

 Bethany Clarke/Getty Images Europe/Getty Images

-Pre-booked cabs -- known as minicabs -- from the center of London to Stansted Airport can cost as little as £60.
-However, hailing a black cab to take you the full 30 miles will cost in excess of £100.
+Pre-booked cabs or minicabs from the center of London to Stansted Airport can be good value, but hailing a black cab to take you the full 30 miles could be very expensive.

 Stansted only has one terminal, an award-winning design by Norman Foster which opened in 1991.